aws-samples/aws-serverless-cicd-workshop/workshop/content/manualdeploy/_index.en.md

 ![ManualDeploy](/images/manual-deploy-art.png)

 Even though this workshop is about automating deployments, this chapter is very important to learn the foundation of how to package and deploy a Serverless application.
-You need to learn the basic commands that you will be automating with a pipeline in the next chapter.
+Learning how to perform manual deployments is also useful for developers who want to create their own personal stack and deploy it often to test changes before commiting them to the source control repository.